This Is My Testimony...Cortne' Lee Smith

 I got hired on God’s job. #mediaministry I currently use my voice over the airwaves as the host/producer of the show: The Master Relationship Mechanic.
 This show is purposed to provide tools to develop the best relationship with God, self, and others for which we received a Gospel Image Award.

 I’m also a contributor to various magazines that empower Godly relationships and Christian marriages.

 Similar to my “good job,” I have had the opportunity to travel, travel, travel as an International Speaker and live life under God's retirement plan.

-Connect with her at relationshipservicestation.com
+Connect with me at relationshipservicestation.com